UDOOboard/Bolt-Docs/docs/03_Hardware_References/05_Storage_Options.md

 On the UDOO BOLT board there is also a Threaded Spacer which allows the placement of M.2 Socket 3 Key M PCI-e SSD modules in `2280` size.

+<span class="label label-info">Info</span> In this thread of the UDOO Forum you can find an *unofficial* but useful discussion about others compatible NVMe memories: [NVME M.2 SSD Compatibility List](https://www.udoo.org/forum/threads/nvme-m-2-ssd-compatibility-list.27252/)

 ### SATA

 The AMD Ryzen™ Embedded V1000 family of Processors embed a SATA Controller, which offers two **SATA III 6.0 Gbps** interfaces.